Datavirke/datavirke.dk/content/posts/contemplating-entity-component-architecture/index.md

 }
 ```

-These `CompanyContact` components would be belong to entirely separate entities, most likely never containing any other components and existing merely as "glue" entities.
+These `CompanyContact` components would belong to entirely separate entities, most likely never containing any other components and existing merely as "glue" entities.

 ### Strength: Extensibility

-Shifting gears a bit, I'd like to talk a bit about Kubernetes.
+Going off on a bit of a tangent, I'd like to talk about Kubernetes.

 I'm a big fan of Kubernetes, and especially it's extensible API-model and Controller/Operator patterns.
 One thing I *don't* like about Kubernetes, is having to sprinkle annotations all over the place in order to get things to interoperate properly.

-As a brief introduction, Kubernetes models the world internally as *Objects*: Services, Pods, Deployments, and so on.
-An example:
+As a brief introduction, Kubernetes models the world internally as *Objects*: Services, Pods, Deployments and so on are all Objects with a strict schema.
+Here's a `Pod` object as an example:

 ```yaml
 ---